-Its no wonder Shutterstock is one of the largest Stock photography Site to sell photos.
+It’s no wonder Shutterstock is one of the largest stock photography site to sell photos.
 But what makes Shutterstock great to sell your photos?

-Well to sell a photo, our one of the main objective is to get downloads and here Shutterstock comes.
+Well to sell a photo, one of the main objectives is to get downloads and here Shutterstock comes.
 I have tried several other platforms and uploaded the same photos on them however the downloads from Shutterstock was far greater than all the others combined together.
 Even some of my friends are struggling too on other platforms other than Shutterstock

 Headquartered in New York, Shutterstock is an American provider of stock photography, stock footage, stock music.
 Shutterstock, founded in 2003 by programmer and photographer Jon Oringer, maintains a library of about 200 million royalty-free stock images, vector graphics, and illustrations, with approximately 10 million video clips and music tracks for licensing.
 Originally a subscription platform only, in 2008, Shutterstock expanded into a la carte pricing outside subscriptions.
 Since 2012, it has been publicly traded on the New York Stock Exchange.